 newdata <- mydata[mydata$sex == "f" & mydata$size.mm > 25, c("site","id","weight")]

-subset command is easy to use to extract rows and columns.
+subset command in base R is easy to use to extract rows and columns.
 Use the

 select argument to select columns (variables).
 For example, to pull out rows corresponding to females with size > 25, and the three variables, site, id, and weight, use the following.

 newdata <- subset(mydata, sex == "f" & size.mm > 25, select = c(site,id,weight))

 select to extract variables (columns), and use

 filter to select rows, as in the following examples.

 temp <- filter(mydata, sex == "f") # extract only these rows newdata <- select(temp, site, id, weight) # extract these columns from "temp" data frame

 To re-order the rows of a data frame